k4yt3x/video2x/README.md

 ## [💬 Telegram Discussion Group](https://t.me/video2x)

-Join our Telegram discussion group to ask any questions you have about Video2X, chat directly with the developers, or discuss about super resolution technologies and the future of Video2X in general.
+Join our Telegram discussion group to ask any questions you have about Video2X, chat directly with the developers, or discuss super resolution, frame interpolation technologies, or the future of Video2X in general.

 ## [📖 Documentation](https://docs.video2x.org/)

 Comprehensive documentation for Video2X is available at [https://docs.video2x.org/](https://docs.video2x.org/).
 It offers detailed instructions on how to [build](https://docs.video2x.org/building/index.html), [install](https://docs.video2x.org/installing/index.html), [use](https://docs.video2x.org/running/index.html), and [develop](https://docs.video2x.org/developing/index.html) with this program.

-## Introduction
+## 🔰 Introduction

 Video2X is a machine-learning-powered framework for video upscaling and frame interpolation, built around three main components: